Someone who is not highly sensitive may not even notice these smells, and here I am, barraged by the stink.

 A spritz into each nostril (and then blowing it out) helps clean out a smell and its effects, including many allergens, which can help head off migraines and other reactions.
 An alternative if you’re at home is a neti pot.

-While our high sensitivity may feel like a burden sometimes, keep in mind that you and I are members of a special group of people.
+While our sensitivity may feel like a burden at times, keep in mind that you and I are members of a special group.
 The science is clear that highly sensitive brains are normal, healthy, and can be a powerful advantage.
-We may have to navigate the world a little more deftly than others in order to sidestep any salmon-scented citizens, but wouldn’t you agree that the positives — like empathy, patience, attention to detail, creativity, and deep thinking — outweigh the negatives?
+We may have to navigate the world more deftly in order to sidestep any salmon-scented citizens, but wouldn’t you agree that the positives — like empathy, patience, attention to detail, creativity, and deep thinking — outweigh the negatives?

 Friend, you could say we’ve all passed the “smell test.”